MicrosoftDocs/cpp-docs/docs/standard-library/weak-ptr-class.md

 #### Remarks

 The operators all release the resource currently pointed to by `*this` and assign ownership of the resource named by the operand sequence to `*this`.
-If an operator fails it leaves `*this` unchanged.
+If an operator fails, it leaves `*this` unchanged.

 #### Example